sunsparc32/MachineLearningAssignment/writeup.md

 ```

 That five nearest neighbors provide the optimum result is found by the train function itself.
-The following plot shows the decrese in error as a function of the number of nearest neighbors:
+The following plot shows the decrease in error as a function of the number of nearest neighbors:

 ```r
 plot(modelFit)